1970

 Technical description

-The 43mm case, with a thickness of 9.2mm, is crafted from 316L stainless steel, ensuring robustness and elegance.
-Its black coating gives it a discreet and contemporary look, while the sapphire crystal ensures optimal clarity.
-With a water resistance of 5 ATM (50 meters) and a 20mm lug width, this case combines performance and aesthetics.
+The 43 mm diameter and 9.2 mm thick case is crafted from 316L steel, ensuring robustness and durability.
+Its matte black finish gives it a modern and discreet touch, while the scratch-resistant sapphire crystal ensures optimal protection against shocks and scratches.
+Water-resistant to 5 ATM and featuring a 20 mm lug width, this case combines solidity and elegance, guaranteeing the watch remarkable longevity without compromising on style.

 Customer Reviews